solutosoft/yii-settings/README.md

 Events
 ------

-You can use to store extra values and apply extra conditions to execute query
+You can use `beforeExecute` event to store extra values and apply extra conditions on command execution

 ```php
 <?php